Free shipping in online retail - status quo and customer expectations?

-Do the German top 100 online shops already offer free delivery?
+Do Germany’s top 100 online stores already offer free delivery?

-The parcelLab E-Commerce Shipping Study 2020 shows: Half of the German top 100 online shops (50 retailers) do not offer free shipping.
-The amount of shipping costs to be paid ranges between 0.99 and 8.99 euros.
-In contrast, 22 out of 100 shops generally offer free shipping.
-For 28 retailers, a defined minimum order value must be reached - only then is delivery free of charge.
+The parcelLab E-Commerce Shipping Study 2020 shows: Half of the German top 100 online stores (50 retailers) do not offer free shipping.
+The amount of shipping costs to be paid ranges from 0.99 to 8.99 euros.
+In contrast, 22 out of 100 stores generally ship free of charge.
+For 28 retailers, a defined minimum order value must be reached – only then is delivery free of charge.

-What is the reason that German online shops apparently do not want to offer their customers (completely) free shipping?
-The fact is that the costs for shipping are either passed on to the prices in the shop or advanced by investors via financing rounds.
-Free shipping can therefore be very expensive, especially for small online shops.
+What is the reason that German online stores apparently do not want to offer their customers (completely) free shipping?
+The fact is that the cost of shipping is either allocated to the prices in the store or advanced by investors via financing rounds.
+Free shipping can therefore be very expensive, especially for small online stores.

-However, those who do not want to or cannot offer their customers free shipping have the opportunity to improve the customer experience through these three additional steps.
+However, those who don’t want to or can’t offer their customers free shipping have the opportunity to improve the customer experience by taking these three additional steps.

-Free shipping does not necessarily have to be - the top 100 online shops also show this.
-However, those who do not offer their customers this option should focus on an optimal customer experience, because if the customer is offered the best possible shopping experience, free delivery is beside the point.
+Free shipping doesn’t necessarily have to be – as the top 100 online stores also show.
+However, those who do not offer their customers this option should place their focus on an optimal Customer Experience, because if the customer is offered the best possible shopping experience, free shipping is beside the point.
 With these three tips, retailers can improve their customer experience during shipping:

-Retailers usually communicate reliably with their customers before as well as during the order, but forget that communication should not stop after the order has been sent.
+Retailers usually communicate reliably with their customers before as well as during the order process, but they forget that communication should not stop after the order is sent.
 What does this mean?
-Shipping is part of the customer journey and should not be handed over to the logistics provider.
-Those who communicate proactively and personally with their customers even during shipping can both increase customer loyalty and reduce shipping-related customer service requests - and these are just a few of the benefits of personalised shipping communication.
+Shipping is a part of the customer journey and should not be handed over to the logistics provider.
+If you continue to communicate proactively and personally with your customers during shipping, you can both increase customer loyalty and reduce shipping-related customer service inquiries – and those are just a few of the benefits of personalized shipping communications.

 2. Offer alternative delivery options

-Allowing customers freedom of choice in delivery can improve their customer experience.
+Allowing customers to make choices about delivery can improve their customer experience.
 What can this mean?
-Choosing the preferred logistics provider or delivery to a Packstation or the nearest shop can be ways to make the customer's shopping experience as pleasant as possible.
+Choosing the preferred logistics provider or delivery to a Packstation or the nearest store can be ways to make the customer’s shopping experience as pleasant as possible.